wizzyclems/server2server_migrator/Readme.md

-The launcher batch file and the_migrator powershell script must be in the same folder.
+- The launcher.bat batch file and the_migrator.ps1 powershell script must be in the same folder.

-Before launching the app, open the appdata.properties files and specify correct values for all the specified properties.
+- Before launching the app, open the appdata.properties files and specify correct values for all the specified properties.

-make sure you have write privilege on the path you are running the app from in order for logs to be successfully created and written to.
+- make sure you have write privilege on the path you are running the app from in order for logs to be successfully created and written to.